Kay Alden: Career

+Alden, formerly a member of Writers Guild of America, East, left and maintained financial core status while working for The Bold and the Beautiful during the 2007–08 Writers Guild of America strike.

 In 2012, Alden was spotted on the set of The Young and the Restless for the taping of the show's 10,000th episode, leading many to believe she'd re-joined the show as a writer or story consultant.

 However, this never came to pass.
 On September 21, 2016, Daytime Confidential reported that after ten years since being with the show, Alden had been hired to be story consultant at Y&R, under Sally Sussman's tenure as Head writer.

-On July 31, 2017, Daytime Confidential announced that both Alden and Sussman will be departing from the show, with Mal Young being named as the new head writer.
+On July 31, 2017, Daytime Confidential announced that both Alden and Sussman would be departing from the show, with Mal Young being named as the new head writer.

 There is a scholarship in Alden's name from Emporia State University, in Emporia, Kansas.

 Personal life

 She has three children and lives with her husband in Illinois.